jamsyoung/dust-compiler/README.md

 - `grunt lint` - Runs a jshint task.

-- 'grunt coverage' - Runs a code coverage task.
+- `grunt coverage` - Runs a code coverage task.
 NOTE: There is currently zero coverage since there are no unit tests.

 - `grunt complexity` - Runs a complexity task.
 Currently fails do to the